Hrianghmun

-Hrianghmun, also known as Hiangmun, is a village in the Champhai district of Mizoram, India.
-The villagers speak Tedim language which found its root in Myanmar.
+Hrianghmun, Originally known as Hiangmun, is a village in the Champhai district of Mizoram, India.
+The villagers speak Mizo language.
 It is located in the Ngopa R.D.
 Block.
-It is inhabited by the Zomi people.
-Some villagers particularly Naulak boy who are currently residing in Aizawl are advocating to change Hrianghmun to Hiangmun.

 History

 On 25 January 1945 refugees from the Chindwin River area, the thirty houses of 162 members built Hiangmun in India to escape an outbreak of cholera and the Second World War.
 Hiangmun is located near Teikhang and was originally administered from there.
 The village authority name was Taivel.
 On 9 November 1948 the village construction license was issued by Mangpipa Macdonald.

-Geography and climate

-Hiangmun lies on the North-Eastern part of Champhai district in Mizoram State between 23.9712886N latitude and 93.2916906E longitude.
-The name is a combination of two words Hiang (the trees' name) and Mun (location) then Hiang location is Hiangmun.
-The tree is much abundant and well at this place.
-Therefore the place is called as Hiangmun.
-The village is bounded on the north by Mimbung, on the east by the Chin State of Myanmar, on the south by Teikhang and on the west by Ngopa.